meghancampbel9/ctrlz/README.md

-# ctrlz
+# CtrlZ
-GitOps AI assistant acting as a Ctrl + z for production.
+GitOps AI assistant acting as CtrlZ for production.

+## Features
+- Responds to GitHub webhook events (e.g., workflow runs, pull requests)
+- Fetches and stores logs from failed workflow runs in the `/logs` directory
+- Utility to read files from the repository (for future use)

 ## Install (Python/FastAPI)